Programmes

 You may sign up for a programme anytime.
 We encourage students to sign up for 1 to 2 courses related to their programme of interest before signing up for a programme.

-Students without a bachelor’s degree are required to sign up for 1 -2 courses for us to assess whether you are able to take up an entire study programme.
+Students without a bachelor’s degree are required to sign up for 1 -2 courses for us to assess whether you are able to start with the Graduate Certificate.

 Students are encouraged to sign up either for the Graduate Certificate Programmes, i.e., GCSF, GCBS, GCTS, or Graduate Diploma Programmes, i.e., GDCS, DipTS, first, before upgrading to the Master Programme.